HomedotMagisSpiritual ExercisesPurpose in This Moment

 So often in our lives we want that big picture, the clear road map, the understanding of the infinite, whether it is to know what the future will bring, what life’s purpose is, or even where this Ignatian Adventure might lead.
 But skipping to the end of the book would miss the point.
 Being human means we can’t know the whole picture.
 No human in history has clearly seen his or her complete road map, so it isn’t going to start with me.

-Faith means taking the journey even though we don’t know how it will end.
+Faith means making the journey even though we don’t know how it will end.
 All I truly have is the present moment, and each and every moment holds a purpose.
 In each moment I get to make a choice to keep my feet firmly planted in the enormous love of God for me or to let my disordered attachments pull me into actions and worldviews that take me away from reflecting that love.

-St. Ignatius recognized in his Principle and Foundation that we can easily be preoccupied with what our lives will be down the road—will I be rich or poor?
+St. Ignatius recognized in his Principle and Foundation that we can easily be preoccupied with what our lives will be down the road: Will I be rich or poor?
 Will I be sick or healthy?
 Will I live a long life or a short one?
 And in that preoccupation we miss the presence of the Spirit in the current moment.
 How can I “praise, reverence, and serve God” right now?
 In this moment?
 In this one little action or gesture?
-The choices we make within each moment will bring us one step closer or farther from our heart’s desire.
+The choices we make within each moment will bring us one step closer to or farther from our heart’s desire.
 Our purpose in life need be no bigger than our purpose in this very moment.
 What’s yours?

 Lisa Kelly